aufau/SaberMod/README.rst

 * Daggolin (boy) - Technical discussion, sharing patches and his JK2 modding expertise.
-* Xycaleth - Creating League mod that was a great inspiration to SaberMod and sharing it's source code.
+* Xycaleth - Creating League mod that was a great inspiration to SaberMod and sharing its source code.
 * ouned - Engine and modding expertise.
 * Developers of jk2mv, mvsdk, Jedi Academy, OpenJK, ioq3, jomme, JA++ (japp), League Mod and other open source id tech 3 mods for various